Qijia culture: Research

+Many of the artifacts of the Qijia culture are thought to have derived from the Seima-Turbino culture of the Altai Mountains area.

+In 2000, archeologists found a subterranean pit with bodies from victims of an earthquake.
+In the cave nicknamed "F4", the bodies of multiple children and some adults were found together with a pottery bowl containing the earliest register of noodles from China.
+The noodles was made of flour and wheat, and the pottery was dated from 4000 BP, the last phase of the Qijia culture.

 Pottery

 Techniques of pottery-making are marked by a fine red ware and a coarse reddish-brown ware.
 There are also a few pieces of grey ware.
 They are handmade, there being no evidence of wheel-made ware.
 While the Qijia culture pottery has its own stylistic characteristics, it also shares many traits in common with the Longshan culture in Shaanxi.
 Some elements of the Majiayao culture are also present.